gschmutz/kafka-workshop/10-faas-and-kafka-with-nuclio/README.md

 ![](./images/nuclio-create-function-create-trigger2.png)

-Navigate back to **CODE**.
+Navigate back to **CODE** by clicking on the tab.
 As we have used the container name of Kafka to connect to the Kafka broker, we have to make sure, that the Docker container, Nuclio will create for the function is started in the same network as the Kafka cluster.

 We can not control that over the Nuclio GUI, but it is available as an [inline configuration snippet](https://github.com/nuclio/nuclio/blob/master/docs/tasks/deploying-functions.md#providing-configuration-via-inline-configuration) in your functions source code